 - In 2013 our Students' Union was named HE Students' Union of the Year in the NUS Awards.

 University of Leicester is committed to promoting equality for women in academia.
 In 2006, we signed up to the Athena SWAN charter for women in science.
 In 2008 we were awarded with a bronze Athena SWAN award and this was renewed in 2011, 2012 and 2013.
 Health Sciences achieved a University first by being granted a Silver award in 2013.

-Athena SWAN (Scientific Women's Academic Network), is a UK programme that celebrates recognition and commitment to advancing women’s careers in Science, Technology, engineering, maths and medicine in Higher Education and research.
-Find out more about the award on the Athena SWAN website.
+Athena SWAN (Scientific Women's Academic Network), is a UK programme that celebrates recognition and commitment to advancing women’s careers in science, technology, engineering, maths and medicine in higher education and research.

 Stonewall Diversity Champion

 The University is a member of the Stonewall Diversity Champions programme, with the principle aim of ensuring that lesbian, gay and bisexual (LGB) employees are supported in the working environment, and as a public declaration of our support for LGBT equality and inclusion.
 The University has been a member of the Diversity Champions programme since 2013.

 Coeliac UK audited the University's kitchens and confirmed that, as a result, it had decided to award its gluten-free accreditation to Leicester, making it the first UK university to receive this accolade.